Yashwanthi19/Project_Management_System/README.md

-# Vexa Project
+# ProjeX website
-Welcome to Vexa - a project management app designed to help you manage your projects more efficiently.
+Welcome to ProjeX - a project management app designed to help you manage your projects more efficiently.

 ## Features
 - Project management